Understanding & fixing slow iPhone or iPad backups

 Backing up to a network drive, NAS, or Apple Time Capsule can take significantly longer backing up to a local drive, whether internal or external.

-If your backup to a network drive is not finishing:
+If your backup to a network drive is slow or not finishing:

-1. Connect your network drive directly to your computer via USB for the first backup (if possible)
+1. Connect your network drive directly to your computer with an Ethernet or USB cable for the first backup (if possible).

-2. Ensure that no other backups are simultaneously occurring (pause all third-party backup software on the computer, including Time Machine if you’re on a Mac)
+4. Ensure no other backups are running simultaneously (pause all third-party backup software on your computer, including Time Machine if you're using a Mac).

 Avoid these backup locations: